ein3108/SAPHIRE/README.md

 * Google Glass Application for User Interaction & Notifications

-* A Fine-grained Object-Device-Instruction (ODI) Model
+* An Object-Device-Instruction (ODI) Model

 * Database Connection with MongoDb

+* Connecting the iRobot to SAPHIRE

 * The SAPHIRE Server System and Visualization & Tracking of Household Resources (To be added in the next version)